ziyilin/graal/docs/reference-manual/languages/ruby/compatibility.md

 but not enough to run anything serious.

-We provide our own included implementation of the interface of the `ffi` gem, like JRuby and Rubinius, but the implemention of this is limited at the moment.
+We provide our own included implementation of the interface of the `ffi` gem, like JRuby and Rubinius.
+The implementation should be fairly complete and passes all the specs of the `ffi` gem except for some rarely-used corner cases.

 #### Safe levels

 `$SAFE` and `Thread#safe_level` are `0` and no other levels are implemented.
 Trying to use level `1` will raise a `SecurityError`.
 Other levels will raise `ArgumentError` as in standard Ruby.
-See our [security notes](https://github.com/oracle/truffleruby/blob/master/doc/user/security.md) for more explanation on this.
+See our [security notes](security.md) for more explanation on this.

 #### Internal MRI functionality

 `RubyVM` is not intended for users and is not implemented.

+#### RDoc HTML generation

+TruffleRuby does not include the Darkfish theme for RDoc.

 ### Features with major differences